zeriahgroup/Travel/travels/2026_Tasmania.md

 - **Alternative Transport:** If you prefer to drop the cars off in the CBD earlier, you can take the MONA Roma fast ferry from Brooke Street Pier.
 It is a highly entertaining 25-minute ride on a camo-painted catamaran (complete with a bar and sheep-shaped seats).
 - **Tickets:** Pre-booking entry tickets online is highly recommended.
 Visitors under 18 get free entry, but you still need to add their free tickets to your online booking so they are accounted for.
 - **The Experience:** MONA is a subterranean, famously eccentric art museum.
 While it is known for having some subversive and adult themes, kids generally love the bizarre, interactive nature of the building.
 A massive hit with younger visitors is usually the *Cloaca Professional* (a sprawling machine that replicates the human digestive system, affectionately known as the "poo machine").

+- **Uncle Andrew's Comments:**
+- MONA. a worthwhile visit.
+We drove there but were told taking their boat was a great experience.
+With your group, it is more economical to drive.
+We ate dinner at the FARO restaurant, very nice but more visual i.e. great presentation.
+Fixed menu.

 <iframe src="https://www.google.com/maps/embed?pb=!1m28!1m12!1m3!1d93577.86331571244!2d147.2063473700619!3d-42.86633803427823!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!4m13!3e0!4m5!1s0xaa6e768eb189983d%3A0xf3ec3aa1f216c976!2sPinnacle%20Rd%2C%20Wellington%20Park%20TAS%207054%2C%20Australia!3m2!1d-42.9012854!2d147.2436667!4m5!1s0xaa6e734a68764f2b%3A0xc271b4063d65ecd5!2sMONA%2C%20655%20Main%20Rd%2C%20Berriedale%20TAS%207011%2C%20Australia!3m2!1d-42.8125442!2d147.2614594!5e0!3m2!1sen!2ssg!4v1774063920566!5m2!1sen!2ssg" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>